 Session number Lesson title What will be covered Resources (and who will provide) Type of activity Typical length of session Curriculum links 1 What is litter?
-Issues such as the effects of rubbish on the river/wildlife/community life and the importance of recycling What is Litter? - Eco Schools Up to an hour (introduction) Science - living things and their habitat (changing habitats - Y4) Geography - human impact SMSC - investigate moral and ethical issues; respect the law British values - rule of law; individual liberty 2 Reusing rubbish Bring in recyclable materials and create a sculpture of your favourite animal (inspired by local wildlife in Leicester) / bird feeders/ binoculars etc Make it activities WWT 14 Animal Art Projects Recycled material required from home or school 1-2 hours (classroom based) Art SMSC - use imagination and creativity; investigate moral and ethical issues 3 Litter picking audit Carrying out a litter audit and pick either in the school grounds or outside in the community Conducting a Litter Audit We can provide equipment if required 1-2 hours (in the school ground or outside of school) Geography - fieldwork SMSC - engage with the local community; participate, volunteer and cooperate 4 Anti-litter campaigns Anti-littering campaigns/creating leaflets and flyers/letters to the council or newspaper articles Pens, paper and crayons 1-2 hours English - persuasive techniques SMSC - engage with the local community;

-participate, volunteer and cooperate
+Issues such as the effects of rubbish on the river/wildlife/community life and the importance of recycling What is Litter? - Eco Schools Up to an hour (introduction) Science - Ecosystems Geography - human impacts Citizenship - exploring environmental issues 2 Reusing rubbish Bring in recyclable materials and create a sculpture of your favourite animal (inspired by local wildlife in Leicester) / bird feeders/ binoculars etc (suitable for Y7 and Y8 students) Make it activities WWT 14 Animal Art Projects Recycled material required from home or school 1-2 hours (classroom based) Art SMSC - use imagination and creativity; investigate moral and ethical issues 3 Litter picking audit Carrying out a litter audit and pick either in the school grounds or outside in the community Conducting a Litter Audit We can provide equipment if required 1-2 hours (in the school ground or outside of school) Geography - skills and fieldwork Citizenship - volunteering and community work 4 Anti-litter campaigns Anti-littering campaigns/creating leaflets and flyers/letters to the council or newspaper articles Pens, paper and crayons 1-2 hours English - persuasive techniques SMSC - engage with the local community; participate, volunteer and cooperate

-5 Litter picking Litter pick - In groups seeing how much you can collect and weighing it at the end/counting number of bags Clean-up preparation and safety advice Keep Britain Tidy We can provide equipment if required 1-2 hours+ Mathematics - statistics Geography - fieldwork SMSC - engage with
+5 Litter picking Litter pick - In groups seeing Clean-up preparation and ^ ' 1-2 hours+ Mathematics -

+how much you can collect and safety advice Keep statistics

+weighing it at the Britain Tidy

+end/counting number of bags We can provide Geography - skills

+equipment if required and fieldwork

+Citizenship - engage

-the local community
+with the local

+community